 How do I decide whether to make a report or file a complaint?
 What’s the difference?

-The decision to report an experience of prohibited conduct (sexual and gender-based harassment, sexual assault, intimate partner abuse, or stalking) or file a formal complaint is a complicated and deeply personal decision.
+The decision to report an experience of prohibited behavior (sexual and gender-based harassment, sexual assault, intimate partner abuse, or stalking) or file a formal complaint is a complicated and deeply personal decision.
 No matter what decision you make, know that you will be offered the emotional and academic support necessary to help you through this process.
 You have control over your experience and will be supported in maintaining that control.
-There is no requirement to pursue any formal action in order to access the remedial measures available.
+There is no requirement to pursue any formal action in order to access the supportive measures available.

-If there is a perceived threat of imminent danger to the campus community or if the subject of the report has also been the subject of reports or complaints by other individuals in other instances, the Title IX Coordinator may go forward with a college-initiated investigation.
+If there is a perceived threat of imminent danger to the campus community or if the subject of the report has also been the subject of reports or complaints by other individuals in other instances, the Title IX Coordinator and Senior Official may go forward with a college-initiated investigation.
 All parties will be notified and given the opportunity to participate in the process.

 Who do I go to if I want to make a report or file a complaint?

 You can report any sexual misconduct concern to the Title IX Coordinator who will work with the appropriate Senior Official to assess the next steps.

 Or, you can go directly to the Senior Official for the category of the Respondent.